eclipsesource/model-compare/emf-compare-adaptor/README.md

 # Server

-This java project bundles a headless jar, that triggers EMF Compare and provides the results in a way that the `comparison-extension` can display them.
+This java project bundles a headless jar that triggers EMF Compare and provides the results in a way that the `comparison-extension` can display them.

+## Bundle the jar

+Currently the jar can only be exported from Eclipse.

+1. Open this project in Eclipse as a Maven project
+2. Run the `ModelCompare` class as a Java Application (this will create a launch config)
+3. Right-click the project -> Export -> Runnable Jar File -> Choose the launch config and destination

 ## Debug the jar